 - Women killers are described as frightened rather than fearsome.

 - Women killers are described as feminine, with femininity emphasised.
 (Attractive, meek weak, small size compared to their victims, description of clothing and make up, polite, timid etc.)

 - Women killers are sexualised.
 So are their crimes.
-(Femme fatale, high heels, seductress etc) When a woman kills a female lover, it might be described as a ‘cat fight’.
+(Femmes fatales, high heels, seductress etc) When a woman kills a female lover, it might be described as a ‘cat fight’.

 - Stories about women who kill tend to dwell on the point where she picks up and uses her weapon.
 Writers tend to consider a women who kills a ‘man bites dog’ story.
 Similarly, in other types of stories there tends to be a strong emphasis on a certain aspect of it.
-For instance, in stories about transgender experience, there is often uncalled for emphasis on the transformation itself (the application of lipstick, the putting on a dress, the surgeries, in the case of male to female transitions).
+You won’t find a Hansel and Gretel story without the edible house.
+More problematically, in stories about transgender experience, there is often uncalled for emphasis on the transformation itself (the application of lipstick, the putting on a dress, the surgeries, in the case of male to female transitions).
 In portal fantasies, a completely different (and benign example), there is emphasis on the portal itself.
 In storytelling in general, audiences crave emphasis on ‘transitions’.
 The point where a woman has enough and picks up a gun is equivalent — in universal storytelling terms — to her Anagnorisis followed by her Battle (the murder), and the consequences are her New Situation.

 - These stories are also redemption stories.
 As part of her redemption, she is returned to a more acceptable version of femininity: penitent, regretful, truly subordinate.

 - The audience is invited to gaze upon the broken and battered body of the female murderer — abuse which happened prior to her crime.
 This moves the woman to a more comfortable place for the audience — from predator to victim.